Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Continuous Message-Passing GNNs as Limits of Discrete Message-Passing GNNs on Large Random Graphs

-We illustrate the convergence rates from both Theorems~\ref{th: main result} and~\ref{th: main result max} on toy examples.
-The goal is to highlight the influence of the input dimension $d$ on the convergence rate.
 For both experiments, the MPGNN has four layers.
-Each layer uses a single layer MLP with \emph{sigmoid} activation function, and random weights in $[0,1]$ as the \emph{message}.
-A \emph{max} and a \emph{mean} aggregation are respectively used on the left and the right sides of Figure~\ref{fig: expe max and mean}.
+Each layer uses a single layer MLP with sigmoid activation function, and random weights in $[0,1]$.
+A \emph{mean} and a \emph{max} aggregation are respectively used on the left and the right sides of~\cref{fig: expé max and mean}.
 The input signal is a dot product with a random vector in $[0,1]^d$, and the latent variables are uniformly distributed in $[0,1]^d$.
 Each experiment is run for $d = 2, 3, 5$ and $10$.
-The output of the limit c-MPGNN is approximated by averaging over multiple experiments on large graphs in the \emph{mean} case.
-Interestingly, since we use only non-negative weights in the GNN and sigmoid preserves the sign, the theoretical limit is known in the \emph{max} case: it is obtained when all $x_i$ are equal to the $1_d$ vector.
+The MAE error is averaged over $50$ experiments, and the standard deviation is also reported in~\cref{fig: expé max and mean}.

-We indeed observe that the convergence rate is in $O(1/ \sqrt{n})$ for a \emph{mean} aggregation, no matter the dimension of the latent space.
-Whereas for a \emph{max} aggregation, the speed follows $O(1/\sqrt[d]{n})$, with $d$ being the latent space's dimension.
+We indeed observe that the convergence rate is in $O\left(1/ \sqrt{n}\right)$ for a \emph{mean} aggregation, no matter the dimension of the latent space.
+Whereas for a \emph{max} aggregation, the speed follows $O\left(1/n^{\nicefrac{1}{d}}\right)$, with $d$ being the latent space's dimension.
+The standard deviation evolves as the error (note that the scale is logarithmic), we do not observe additional concentration phenomenon.